Qdata4Capstone/fall21-fast-deltaSVM-R/README.md

 # Fast-gkm-svm

 ## Overview
 This repository is the R wrapper for [FastSK](https://github.com/QData/FastSK).
-FastSK is a fast and accurate gkm-SVM based SVM classifer for sequence classification.
+FastSK is a fast and accurate gkm-SVM based SVM classifer for sequences.
 Our implementation provides an improved algorithm for implementing gkm-SVM string kernel calculations.

 We also have a Python package and C++ source code [available for use](https://github.com/QData/FastSK).